DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/9 Types/DiagramShapeCategory.md

 ---
 ---
 ##### shortDescription
-Specifies the category of shapes that are displayed in the context toolbox.
-Lists toolbox groups.
-Specifies the category of shapes that are displayed in the group.
+Specifies the category of shapes.

 ---
 <!--